 or HR managers are familiar with the expertise levels necessary for

 optimum robot arc welding process optimization.
-From a weld career perspective, If I was in your shoes I would look outside
+From a weld career perspective, If I was in your shoes and looking to improve my job satisfaction, increasing my salary and quality of life.
+I would look outside

-approach to manufacturing, better wages, shorter hours and less dead wood
+approach to manufacturing, with better wages, shorter hours and less dead wood

-In many manufacturing plants where minimal focus is placed on the expertise necessary
+In many manufacturing plants where minimal focus or understanding is placed on the expertise necessary

-to attain optimum weld quality and productivity from a robot, all you have to do is examine the job descriptions to figure out the management awareness.
+to attain optimum, consistent weld quality and productivity from a robot, all you have to do is examine the job descriptions to figure out the management awareness.

 A JOB DESCRIPTION AND RESPONSIBILITY IS CLEARLY DEFINED FOR HIGH TECH INDIVIDUALS,

-THE WELD QUALITY AND PRODUCTIVITY RESPONSIBILITY AND SALARY WILL TYPICALLY BE AS IT SHOULD BE.
+THE WELD QUALITY - PRODUCTIVITY RESPONSIBILITY, ACCONTABILITY AND SALARY WILL TYPICALLY BE AS IT SHOULD BE.